Introduction To Online Forms Service

-Even joining a new institution entails filling information, pasting photos and attaching documents.
-So it is the job of the marketer to make life simple for the prospective customer or client.
-Make the web forms simple with fewer fields – for an eg. name, email, and space for comments or remarks and a submit button.
-Research has shown that the fewer the number of fields to be filled, the higher will be the response.
-HubSpot after analyzing contact forms of 40,000 of its customers found that reducing fields from four to three led to a 50% growth in conversions.
+Even joining a new institution entails filling in the information, pasting photos, and attaching documents.
+So it is the marketer’s job to make life simple for the prospective customer or client.
+Make the web forms simple with fewer fields, eg. name, email, space for comments or remarks, and a submit button.
+Research has shown that the fewer fields to fill, the higher the response will be.
+After analyzing the contact forms of 40,000 of its customers, HubSpot, found that reducing fields from four to three led to a 50% conversion growth.
 Another company raised conversions by 120% by reducing fields from 11 to four.

-2. Pay attention to the design of forms, placement & make it creative
+2. Pay attention to the design of forms and placement & make it creative

-You created a good display banner or a Facebook post to attract a visitor to your landing page.
+You created an excellent display banner or a Facebook post to attract a visitor to your landing page.
 If the landing page looks dull or boring or doesn’t reflect the branding seen in your website or ad, chances are that visitors may not be interested in going further.
-Pay attention to the use of colors, fonts, logos, headlines and white space.
+Pay attention to using colors, fonts, logos, headlines, and white space.

 The new trends are to provide some more information about the product in a few lines of description and in some cases with slides or video which adds value to the marketing effort.
 The headline itself can be a call-to-action (CTA) such as ‘Start your Free Trial Now’ without going for flamboyant headlines that finally lead to a CTA.

 Some landing pages have a video beside the forms.
-The forms should be adequately spaced and not directing users to enter phone numbers in a particular way.
-Ghost text in forms can help users to fill the name and other details quicker.
+The forms should be adequately spaced and not direct users to enter phone numbers in a particular way.
+Ghost text in forms can help users to fill in the name and other details quicker.
 In the phone number field area code, a phone number can be represented in xxx-xx-xxxxxxxxxx to enable ease of entry.